ruboto/ruboto/README.md

 ### Application generator

     $ ruboto gen app --package com.yourdomain.whatever --path path/to/where/you/want/the/app --name NameOfApp --target android-version --min-sdk another-android-version --activity MainActivityName
-Version values must be specified using'android-' and the sdk level number (e.g., android-8 is froyo).
+Version values must be specified using'android-' and the sdk level number (e.g., android-10 is gingerbread).

 <a name="class_generator"></a>
 ### Class generator